Treaty of Accession 2005: 2. Treaty

 The Treaty itself consists of six articles.

-Article 1 arranges the accession of Republic of Bulgaria and Romania to the European Union.
+Article 1 arranges the accession of the Republic of Bulgaria and Romania to the European Union.

-Paragraph 1 makes Republic of Bulgaria and Romania full members of the European Union.
+Paragraph 1 makes the Republic of Bulgaria and Romania full members of the European Union.

 Paragraph 2 makes both countries parties to the Treaty establishing a Constitution for Europe and to the Treaty establishing the European Atomic Energy Community.
-Thus Bulgaria and Romania does not have to ratify the Treaty establishing a Constitution for Europe separately.
+Thus Bulgaria and Romania do not have to separately ratify the Treaty establishing a Constitution for Europe.

-Paragraph 3 makes Protocol that sets the conditions and arrangements for admission and its annexes integral part of the Treaty itself.
+Paragraph 3 makes Protocol that sets the conditions and arrangements for admission and its annexes an integral part of the Treaty itself.

-Paragraph 4 annexes the above-mentioned Protocol to the Treaty establishing a Constitution for Europe and to the Treaty establishing the European Atomic Energy Community and makes its provisions integral part of these treaties.
+Paragraph 4 annexes the above-mentioned Protocol to the Treaty establishing a Constitution for Europe and to the Treaty establishing the European Atomic Energy Community and makes its provisions an integral part of these treaties.

 Article 2 provides for the situation when the Treaty itself enters into force before the Treaty establishing a Constitution for Europe.
-Thus it will provide the legal basis of the membership Bulgaria and Romania from 1 January 2007 until the Constitution of Europe is finally implemented in its present form (if ever).
+Thus it will provide the legal basis of the membership of Bulgaria and Romania from 1 January 2007 until the Constitution of Europe is finally implemented in its present form (if ever).

 Paragraph 1 states that both countries become parties to the Treaties on which the European Union is founded.
-Provisions of Article 1, paragraphs 2-4 will be applicable only from the date of the entry into force of the Constitution of Europe.
+Provisions of Article 1, paragraphs 2-4, will be applicable only from the date of entry into force of the Constitution of Europe.

-Paragraph 2 states that until the above-mentioned event the conditions of admission and the adjustments to the Treaties on which the Union is founded will be provided by the Act annexed to the Treaty, which forms integral part of the Treaty itself.
+Paragraph 2 states that, until the above-mentioned event, the conditions of admission and the adjustments to the Treaties on which the Union is founded will be provided by the Act annexed to the Treaty, which forms integral part of the Treaty itself.